 CHP investigates local case of Japanese encephalitis

-His cerebrospinal fluid and blood samples tested positive for immunoglobulin M (IgM) antibodies against JE upon laboratory testing.
+Her cerebrospinal fluid tested positive for immunoglobulin M (IgM) antibodies against JE upon laboratory testing.

-Initial enquiries revealed that the patient had no travel history in the incubation period and his local movements before onset were mainly in Tin Shui Wai.
-His home contact has remained asymptomatic and has been put under medical surveillance.
+Initial enquiries revealed that the patient had no travel history in the incubation period and had no exposure to farm and pig.
+Her local movements before onset were mainly from her residence to Cheung Wah Market in Fanling and Shek Wu Hui Market in Sheung Shui.
+Her home contacts have remained asymptomatic and have been put under medical surveillance.
+Investigations are ongoing.

-Officers of the CHP will conduct a site visit and field investigations by questionnaire surveys at the patient's residence for active case finding and arranging blood tests.
-A health talk will be held jointly with the FEHD at noon on August 7 in Tin Shui Community Centre to deliver health advice to residents and the public.
+Officers of the CHP will conduct site visit and field investigations by questionnaire surveys at the patient's residence for active case finding and arranging blood tests.
+A health talk will be held jointly with the FEHD at Cheung Wah Community Hall, Cheung Wah Estate, Fanling at 6.30pm tomorrow (June 29) to deliver health advice to residents and the public.

-Persons who have been to the vicinity of Tin Shui Estate with JE symptoms should call the CHP's hotline (2125 1122) operating from 9am to 5.45pm this weekend for laboratory investigation or referral as appropriate.
+Persons who have been to the vicinity of Cheung Wah Estate or Cheung Wah Market in Fanling or Shek Wu Hui Market in Sheung Shui with JE symptoms should call the CHP's hotline (2125 1122) operating from 9am to 5.45pm daily starting tomorrow for laboratory investigation or referral as appropriate.

-The Department of Health has informed the Guangdong and Macau health authorities of the case and will issue letters to local doctors and hospitals to alert them to the latest situation.
+The CHP will issue letters to local doctors and hospitals to alert them to the latest situation.

-JE is a mosquito-borne disease and the JE virus is transmitted by the bite of infected mosquitoes.
+JE mainly occurs in the rural and agricultural areas of Asia and the Western Pacific.
+JE is principally transmitted by the bites of infected mosquitoes.
 The principal vector is called Culex tritaeniorhynchus.
-JE mainly occurs in rural and agricultural areas of Asia and the Western Pacific.
-The infected mosquito transmits the JE virus to humans and animals during biting.
 The mosquitoes breed where there is abundant water such as rice paddies and become infected by feeding on pigs and wild birds infected with the JE virus.
+The infected mosquitoes transmit the virus to humans and animals during biting.
 Symptoms usually start around four to 14 days after being infected.

-To prevent JE, the public should take general measures to prevent mosquito bites and avoid going to rural areas from dusk till dawn when the mosquitoes are most active.
+To prevent JE, the public should take general measures to prevent mosquito bites and avoid going to rural areas from dusk till dawn when the mosquitoes spreading the virus are most active.
 Travellers to endemic areas should take special note.

 The public should: